 Recently my Aunt Julie was talking about homemade peach cobbler with vanilla bean ice cream; I tried for DAYS to get this craving out of my head, and I just couldn’t do it.
 I just so happened to have a few fresh-from-the-farmers-market North Carolina Peaches in the fridge so I finally decided to give in.
-I did, however, scale this recipe to 1/4 serving since my husband is out of town, and my peach cobbler will is weak.
+I did, however, scale this recipe to 1/4 serving since my peach cobbler will is weak.
 I used a mini bread loaf pan, and it fit perfectly and made 2 nice servings in not a lot of time.
 This recipe for peach cobbler seemed strange to me, I am used to a sugar crusty cobbler and this one is topped with sweet little biscuits (which, by the way, were delicious).
 I really enjoyed this cobbler and it was fairly easy to throw together since I had everything on hand, but I think next time I will be reverting back to my crispy crusted cobbler.
 (Please excuse the picture, it was taken with my phone so it’s not the best quality).

 Peach Cobbler (Print Me)